 My job took me to India, circa 1997

 And even though I got sick, dehydrated, and had to sleep one night on the bathroom floor suffering from shivers, it’s up there with Israel and Spain.
 It has to be.
 Eating was a tad difficult for me, as I have never liked spicy food.
 Still, the few meals that were not too spicy were wonderful, the mocktails super yum, and the people … the people were like nothing else I have ever experienced ANYWHERE.
 It offered me one of the best lessons I have learned in life.
 And I knew it the second I heard the words from the driver-turned-guide (this happened to me a few times through my travels, presume it’s common that a driver turns into a guide).
 I remember the heat, barely bearable at night, dry and encompassing, yet even the warm breeze (I love breezes) carried hope.
-The same hope of the friendly faces under a street light — two young men astride on their bicycles sharing their candid smiles, asking questions of me, just because I come from a different, almost as if from another, world, like the driver was, as he had done earlier in the week.
+The same hope of the friendly faces under a street light — two young men astride on their bicycles sharing their candid smiles, asking questions of me just because I come from a different, almost as if from another, world.

 candid can·did | ˈkan-dəd 1a: marked by honest sincere expression